Azure/azure-powershell/src/ResourceMover/docs/Add-AzResourceMoverMoveResource.md

 DEPENDSONOVERRIDE <IMoveResourceDependencyOverride[]>: Gets or sets the move resource dependencies overrides.
   - `[Id <String>]`: Gets or sets the ARM ID of the dependent resource.
   - `[TargetId <String>]`: Gets or sets the resource ARM id of either the MoveResource or the resource ARM ID of         the dependent resource.

-ERRORDETAIL <IMoveResourceErrorBody[]>: A list of additional details about the error.
-  - `[Code <String>]`: An identifier for the error.
-Codes are invariant and are intended to be consumed programmatically.
-  - `[Detail <IMoveResourceErrorBody[]>]`: A list of additional details about the error.
-  - `[Message <String>]`: A message describing the error, intended to be suitable for display in a user interface.
-  - `[Target <String>]`: The target of the particular error.
-For example, the name of the property in error.

-MOVESTATUSDETAIL <IMoveResourceErrorBody[]>: A list of additional details about the error.
-  - `[Code <String>]`: An identifier for the error.
-Codes are invariant and are intended to be consumed programmatically.
-  - `[Detail <IMoveResourceErrorBody[]>]`: A list of additional details about the error.
-  - `[Message <String>]`: A message describing the error, intended to be suitable for display in a user interface.
-  - `[Target <String>]`: The target of the particular error.
-For example, the name of the property in error.

 ## RELATED LINKS